A/Prof. Arjun Amar

 Activities and research interests

 Arjun Amar is an Avian Conservation Biologist with a focus on raptor conservation.
 He grew up in Nottingham, England and obtained a BSc Hons in Zoology from Newcastle University.
 Following research on Augur Buzzards in Kenya, Montagu’s Harriers in France and Common Buzzards in Scotland and the South of England, he carried out his PhD research examining the cause of the dramatic decline of a population of hen harriers on the Orkney Islands (Scotland), which was awarded in 2001 from Aberdeen University.
 Arjun then worked as a post-doctoral scientist for the Game and Wildlife Conservation Trust, undertaking research to help resolve the long standing conflict between hen harrier conservation and red grouse shooting on the Grouse moors of England and Scotland.
-In 2003, a post-doc position with the US Fish and Wildlife Service then took Arjun to the tiny Pacific Island of Rota, one of the Northern Mariana Islands, where he undertook research on the declining critically endangered Mariana Crow.
-For the next six years Arjun worked as a Senior Conservation Scientist for the Royal Society for the Protection of Birds based at both their UK and Scottish Headquarters, before joining the FitzPatrick Institute in 2010..
+In 2003, a post-doc position with the US Fish and Wildlife Service took Arjun to the tiny Pacific Island of Rota, one of the Northern Mariana Islands, where he undertook research on the declining critically endangered Mariana Crow.
+For the next six years Arjun worked as a Senior Conservation Scientist for the Royal Society for the Protection of Birds based at both their UK and Scottish Headquarters, before joining the FitzPatrick Institute in 2010.

 Arjun’s research interests lie in understanding the processes that regulate animal distributions, demography and population dynamics, and applying this understanding to the conservation biology of declining populations.
 He is particularly interested in establishing causes of population declines, understanding the mechanisms that drive these declines and identifying appropriate remedial management to reverse or prevent these trends.
 His research has included work on raptors, waders and passerines in the uplands, woodland birds, lowland waders, and tropical forest birds and bats.
 Other research has focused on human-wildlife conflicts and he has published a number of papers surrounding the raptor-gamebird conflict.
-He sits on the grants review panel for the British Ecological Society and is an associate editor of Animal Conservation and Ibis.
+Arjun has been an associated Editor for Ibis since 2008.

 Edmund Rodseth: The genetic basis of plumage polymorphism in the Black Sparrowhawk (Co-supervisor: Robert Ingle) - registered in the MCB dept, UCT